keng9365/2nd-database/README.md

 #Import database
 1. Use MySQL Server version 5.7.25 or 8.0.15
+2. Create database name is "PtoNMusic"
-2. Import MySQL Script.sql to database
+3. Import MySQL Script.sql to database

 #Application
 1. Copy java file to java project